dual-wield-ray/PyDrumScore/docs/gettingstarted.rst

 .. warning:: Notice the commas in between the arguments.
 They are needed since we are feeding keyword arguments to a function.
 The multiple lines are only for readability.

-The last thing we need to do is to add hi-hat hits in the form of eighth notes.
+The last thing we need to do is add hi-hat hits in the form of eighth notes.
 How do we add values that do not land right on the beat of a measure?
 Simple, we take the time value in the middle.
 For a hit that lands between the '1' and the '2', the value would be ``1.5``.
 So for adding hi-hat eighth notes across the whole measure.

 ::